loicguichaoua/loicguichaoua.github.io/about.md

 permalink: /about/
 ---

-I'm a 28 y-o tech-savvy financial analyst, music enthusiast and am fascinated by China.
+I'm a 28 years-old tech-savvy financial analyst, music enthusiast and am fascinated by China.

 I created this blog to write about my side-projects.